Hong Kong court rejects gay marriage appeal

 The only place in the region that has legalised gay marriage so far is Taiwan.

-Singapore's Government this week said it would repeal a colonial law criminalising sex between men.
+Singapore's government this week said it would repeal a colonial-era law criminalising gay sex.

-But it also said it would amend the city state's Constitution to prevent legal challenges to the traditional definition of marriage.
+In Vietnam, the government has said that being gay, bisexual or transgender is not a disease, in a major shift in LGBTQ rights in the country.

+The Ministry of Health has asked health workers to treat LGBTQ people with respect, and in an announcement on Aug 3 said LGBTQ "is entirely not an illness" so it "cannot be 'cured' nor need to be 'cured' and cannot be converted in any way".